TheHive-Project/CortexDocs/admin/admin-guide.md

 organization.
  - `orgAdmin` (implies analyze role): with this role, the user can manage users of its organization.
 He can add user with role `read`, `analyze` and `orgAdmin`.
-This role also permit to configure analyzers.
+This role also permits to configure analyzers.
 This role can't be used in `cortex` organization.
- - `superAdmin` (incompatible with other roles): this role only permit to manage organizations and users.
+ - `superAdmin` (incompatible with other roles): this role only permits to manage organizations and users.
 The first user is created with this role.
 Several users can have this role but only on the `cortex` organization (which is automatically created during installation).